How To Send Faxes From A Computer

 Then there’s digital signatures — companies like Docusign are becoming very popular, but even their Chief Legal Officer has admitted that there are many situations where a faxed signature will be accepted where an e-signature won’t — like when signing a will or trust, any sort of family law document (adoption, divorce, etc.), cancelling utility services, cancelling insurance policies, and many more.

 With this in mind, the only thing stopping most people from faxing is the belief that you need a physical fax machine to do it.
-Luckily, you can send faxes from any Windows computer (or Mac) using a range of online services and it’s actually much easier and cheaper than using a traditional fax machine – all you’ll need is your computer and an internet connection.
+Luckily, you don’t — any computer, tablet, or phone with an internet connection can do the job, and it’s actually much easier and cheaper than maintaining a traditional setup.

 How To Use Your Computer As A Fax Machine

 The great thing about online fax services is that they let you benefit from the security and reliability of faxing, but without the need to buy a fax machine or do anything different to what you usually do to send documents.
 If you like emailing, you can fax by email.
-Or if you prefer to do things over the web, you can use a web faxing service.
-There are also faxing apps, and even printers which can send faxes.
-The most popular ways to fax from computer are:
+If you prefer doing things in your browser, you can use a web faxing service.
+There are dedicated apps, mobile apps, and even printers that can send faxes.
+Each method works on more than one platform, and the trick is matching the method to how you actually work — not picking the one with the loudest marketing.

 How To Use Email-To-Fax From Your Computer

-Computers are preferred by most people when it come to emails – having a larger screen and keyboard, as well as connected accessories such as scanners, make sending important messages much easier than it is on mobile devices.
+Computers are preferred by most people when it comes to emails — the larger screen and keyboard, plus connected accessories like scanners, make sending important messages much easier than on a mobile device.
 It’s also easier to organize and store different file types for attachments.
-With an email-to-fax service, you can send and receive faxes directly from your email inbox, faxing any messages and attachments in exactly the same way as you would over email.
+With an email-to-fax service, you can send and receive faxes directly from your email inbox, faxing any messages and attachments in exactly the same way you would over email.

 faxing from computer email to fax illustration

-• When ready, click send.
-It’s as simple as that – you’ve just sent a fax by doing the exact same thing as when sending an email.
-EveryFax handles the rest and sends you a confirmation as soon as the fax has sent (or failed to send – this may happen if the recipient’s fax machine is disconnected, or perhaps if you’ve entered the wrong area code).
+• Hit send.
+The service handles the rest and sends you a confirmation as soon as the fax has been delivered (or failed to send — this may happen if the recipient’s fax machine is disconnected, or perhaps if you’ve entered the wrong area code).

-People love email-to-fax because it offers the security and regulatory features that regular emails cannot – which makes it better for sending sensitive information.
+People love email-to-fax because it offers the security and regulatory features that regular emails cannot — which makes it better for sending sensitive information.
 It also lets you do your emails and faxes all from one place.
-There are also added benefits, such as also being able to receive faxes directly to your email inbox.
-If you need to start faxing from your computer, we recommend email-to-fax as an easy entry point.
+There are added benefits too, such as being able to receive faxes directly to your inbox.
+If you need to start faxing from your computer, email-to-fax is one of the easiest entry points, and it works identically whether you’re on Windows, Mac, or even a Chromebook.

 How To Use An Online Fax Service

-There are many online fax services which offer the ability to fax online, either from a web browser or a dedicated app you can install on your computer.
-These services operate in a similar way that any email account or messaging app will work – you can log on, view your sent and received faxes, compose and send faxes, and link your account to other cloud storage services like DropBox, or third-party applications such as Google Docs, to enable quick access to any document you might want to send.
+There are many online fax services which offer the ability to fax online, either from a web browser or a dedicated app you install on your computer.
+These services operate in a similar way to any email account or messaging app — you log in, view your sent and received faxes, compose and send new ones, and link your account to other cloud storage services like Dropbox, or third-party applications such as Google Docs, to enable quick access to any document you want to send.

 Fax Using Other Faxing Software Or Accessories